 Kris was a proven broodmare and produced size and color consistently.
 Her foals are very athletic and well gaited.
 Kris came from the Pulaski, TN area and was from a long line of good middle Tennessee usin' horses.
 She traces back to Little Midnight Man who stood at the Ray Corum stables in Kentucky.
 I recently contacted the family to find out more about this stallion as he appears twice in Kris's pedigree.
 I was told he was a very mild mannered stallion and children were allowed to sit on him.
 Kris's lineage also goes back to Night Rider who traces to Old Arthur, a non-Allen bloodline.
 She has a line back to Brantley's Roan Allen Jr. as well as Red Eagle F-61.
 She also goes back to Rhoda Allen.
 Rhoda Allen is a horse that also appears in the Crackerjack line of horses.
 The Crackerjack horses were popular in middle Tennessee for their stamina on the trails.
 Kris has one line back to Last Chance through Rasch's White Boy.
 She also traces back to Bud Allen, who was the 1941 and 1942 Get of Sire in the Breeder's Division Championships.
 She goes back to Go Boy's Shadow who was the 1955 World Grand Champion Three Year Old Stallion and in 1956 he was the World Grand Champion.
 I am happy to carry on these bloodlines through Aurora.

 This pretty mare is NFF Wilson's Lady Scarlet.
 She was sold as a youngster and eventually made her way to Texas and was Malia Nelson's horse for a number of years.
 I was offered the chance to buy her back a few years ago and was happy to have another Star Gray daughter in the herd.
-"Rosie" is a full sister to Lucky Star.
-In the photo below, it appears Rosie has inherited some of the jumping ability that her grandsire, Paige's Echo, had.
+"Rosie" is a great mom and the youngest mare in my herd, at age 15 in 2020.
+In the photo above, it appears Rosie has inherited some of the jumping ability that her grandsire, Paige's Echo, had.

 THE LADIES OF NORTHERN FOUNDATIONS FARM

-Photo to the Right: Lucy Sue's Angel, dam of Echo's Merry Lu and Red Bud's Angel, Granddam to Wilson's Ruby Roan, NFF Angel's Lucky Star, and NFF Wilson's Lady Scarlet
+Photo to the Right: Lucy Sue's Angel, granddam to NFF Wilson's Lady Scarlet

 This gorgeous bay mare is Scarlet Star Wilson.
 She is the daughter of Echo's Star Gray Wilson and Red Bud Lady Scarlet.
 I had an opportunity in the spring of 2008 to acquire this nice mare and decided she would be a wonderful addition to my farm.
 I have admired this mare since she was a baby.
 I first saw her at Harry & Franne Brandon's farm near Petersburg, Tennessee.
 She was 24 hours old and came walking up to the fence and I was able to touch her nose.
 It was like she knew I was her Wisconsin "Grandma".
 Scarlet is a comical girl.
 She will come up and stand with her head high and beg for jaw scratches, hugs, all kinds of attention.
 She is definitely a people horse.
 Scarlet thinks everyone should love her because "I am Scarlet".
 Everyone who visits loves Scarlet.
 She is one of those "in your face" kind of horses who loves everyone.
 She is an excellent mother and I've enjoyed watching her raise her foals.
 She's a big mare, almost 16 hands, but a gentle giant.
 The vet loves working on her because she's a very easy mare to do vet work on.
 Scarlet is affectionately known to my friends as Miss Moose because of her size.
 She's a beautiful mare inside and out.